kylpo/notes/dev/Web-vs-Native.md

 DOM has its issues, but it is an __extensible__ rendering platform.
 Extensions, user styling, etc.

 # Web vs Native

+Web is good for content that wants to be shared.
+Apps not as good, necessarily.

+The web is good for something that is meant to be broadcast.
+Blogs, twitter, etc are good examples of this.
+I.e. public broadcasts.

+A text/document editor?
+Not so much.

 - Web is for accessibility, especially PWA (offline) web is good for _content_
 - Maybe it is about leaf nodes?
 If you have many sub-sites (ecommerce, articles/news), then web is the best platform.
 You want the one-demand render with reach.